US businesswoman says 'heartbroken' by Britain's Johnson

 Arcuri was reportedly given GBP 126,000 (USD 163,000, 147,000 euros) in public money and privileged access to three foreign trade missions led by then-mayor Johnson.
 He has insisted everything was "done with complete propriety" but has been referred to a police complaints body to assess whether he should face a criminal investigation over the matter.

-A review by Johnson's own government ruled a GBP 100,000 grant Arcuri was given by the Department for Digital, Culture, Media and Sport through a cyber skills fund was "appropriate".
-A Conservative Party spokeswoman said: "Any claims of impropriety in office are untrue and unfounded."
+A review by Johnson's own government ruled a GBP 100,000 grant Arcuri was given by the Department for Digital, Culture, Media, and Sport through a cyber skills fund was "appropriate".
+A Conservative Party spokeswoman said: "Any claims of impropriety in the office are untrue and unfounded."
 She added: "We consider these are vexatious and politically motivated attacks from the Labour Party."
-(AFP) IND

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)